thoni56/c-xrefactory/README.md

 If your Emacs runs in a "standard" *ux-like environment with `bash`, `make`, `cc` etc. you probably don't need anything in particular.

-Just make sure that you have a `zlib-devel` installed as the current `c-xrefactory` install using `el-get` does not automatically compiles it own.
+Just make sure that you have a `zlib-devel` installed because the current `c-xrefactory` install (using `el-get`) does not automatically compile its own.
+You can re-compile it with "local" zlib if you really need to.

-This will make Emacs/c-xrefactory work on Linux, including WSL, Cygwin, Msys2-MSYS (but not Msys2-MingW*) and on MacOS/Darwin.
+`c-xrefactory` works with recent Emacsen on Linux, including WSL, Cygwin, Msys2-MSYS (but not Msys2-MingW*) and MacOS/Darwin.

 For Windows I really recommend doing your development in WSL (especially WSL2).
 You can setup `c-xrefactory` as described above and run Emacs in a terminal window without any problems.

-To use Emacs in a graphical environment (in an X11 window) you need a Windows X11 server like [VcXsrv](https://sourceforge.net/projects/vcxsrv/) (my recommendatioin), x410 (from the Windows Store), [Xming](https://sourceforge.net/projects/xming/)) or, if you already
+To use Emacs in a graphical environment from WSL (in an X11 window) you need a Windows X11 server like [VcXsrv](https://sourceforge.net/projects/vcxsrv/) (my recommendatioin), x410 (from the Windows Store), [Xming](https://sourceforge.net/projects/xming/)) or, if you already